-In that moment, I had a choice – I could have used one of many stock answers that most of us have at the ready, like “Not much, everything’s good!” or the classic, “I’m so busy these days!”
+In that moment, I had a choice — I could have used one of many stock answers that many just automatically fire, like “Not much, everything’s good!” or the classic, “I’m so busy these days!”
+(Sound familiar?)

-This is what the Authenticity Principle, the teaching at the core of my new book, is all about.
+This is what the authenticity principle is all about.

-The Authenticity Principle is rooted in the concept that when we consistently choose to know, embrace, and be who we are—especially what makes us different—as often as possible, we feel better about ourselves, we bring this spirit to our actions, and we invite others to do the same.
+The authenticity principle, the teaching at the core of my book, is rooted in the concept that when we consistently choose to know, embrace, and be who we are — especially what makes us different — as often as possible, we feel better about ourselves, we bring this spirit to our actions, and we invite others to do the same.

 In really knowing, understanding, and embracing my own truth, especially the things that make me “imperfect,” I had the ability to answer my friend’s question honestly, and I wasn’t afraid to do so.
 And, most powerfully, in sharing with my friend, I allowed her to bring her own truth and her differences into the light.

-It may sound simple, but the Authenticity Principle actually has the power to shift our individual lives, and our collective culture.
+It may sound cheesy, but choosing to be authentic actually has the power to shift our individual lives and our collective culture.

 I can tell you based on my own experiences, and my years of work as a leadership coach, that breaking through the barriers that hold us back from being ourselves is immeasurably freeing.
 Once we do so, we can be more creative, innovative, connected, empowered, and inclusive of others.
 And most importantly, we can build stronger, more meaningful relationships with other people — at work, in our families, and with our friends.

-So take a moment to reflect on someone you know who is fiercely authentic—whether that’s your sister, co-worker, best friend, or spouse.
+So take a moment to reflect on someone you know who is fiercely authentic — whether that’s a sibling, co-worker, best friend, or spouse.
 How do you feel when you’re around this person?
 How do you behave?